Male Hypogonadism: The Word Men Dread to Hear

-Our toolbox is jammed-packed with several options to ensure you will receive the type of therapy that is specifically designed for you: testosterone capsules; injections, both short-term (once every two to three weeks) and long-term (once every ten to fourteen weeks).
+Our toolbox is jam-packed with several options to ensure you will receive the type of therapy that is specially designed for you: testosterone capsules; injections, both short-term (once every two to three weeks) and long-term (once every ten to fourteen weeks).

 The pros and cons of each of these approaches will be explained to you in detail, and together we will determine the most effective treatment option.

 We don’t just stop with testosterone replacement therapy.
 We will give you specific recommendations on everything from nutrition, stress reduction, exercise and every other area of your life that can cause your testosterone levels to explode!